lagarrueal/tts-exercises/3_domain_specific_tts/README.md

 Take a look at `example.py` but you will need to define at least:
 * your `say_phone()` function that takes in the text or whatever the input is for your system
 * `splice()` The function that will combine your waveforms.
-It doesn't have to be complicated but some linear fading might be a good addition here!

-You could also add:
+    * Bonus: Use methods from assignment two apply fading to the joints.
 * A function `gen_silence(duration, sr)` that creates a number of 0-frames to represent a period of silence for the given duration.
-This would allow you to create more complicated "prosody" by e.g. adding a period of silence after a "," in your input sentence (e.g. "Hello, my name is Atli").
+This will allow you to create more complicated "prosody" by e.g. adding a period of silence after a "," in your input sentence (e.g. "Hello, my name is Atli").

+## What to turn in
+* Your code as usual
+* A document that contains:
+    * The domain you chose to cover
+    * Details about your system and it's capabilities.
+* Sample waveforms showing example output.